sup95/Abode/blog/posts/2021-03-09-what's-in-a-type-name.md

 }
 ```

 Both typealias and named imports aid in readability.
-A key difference to remember between these is - a typealiased type can have its own scopes - it can be private/public/protected/internal.
+A key difference to remember between these is - a type aliased type can have its own scopes - it can be private/public/protected/internal.
 But a named import does not have scoping of its own, it is always file scoped.

 <br/>